hmhwe/IMAGEN_Backend/README.md

 **Documentation**

-- Check docs folder and wiki for weekly presentations and project documentation
+- docs folder and wiki for weekly presentations and project documentation